gritzko/librdx/RDX.md

  4. String: UTF-8,
  5. Term: `true`, `null` and suchlike.

-On top of that, there are four `PLEX` types which allow for arbitrary nesting:
+On top of that, there are four `PLEX` "bracket" types which allow for arbitrary nesting:

- 1. x-Ples (tuples, triples, quadruples, etc),
+ 1. x-Ples (tuples: doubles, triples, quadruples, etc),
- 2. Linear collections (i.e. arrays),
+ 2. Linear collections (arrays, editable texts),
- 3. Eulerian collections (sets, maps), and
+ 3. Eulerian collections (ordered sets, maps), and
  4. multipleXed collections (counters, version vectors).

 The primary RDX format is the binary type-length-value (TLV) one explained here.